MicrosoftDocs/power-automate-docs/articles/mobile/send-receive-push.md

 ---
-title: Send and receive push notifications in the Power Automate mobile app for Android | Microsoft Docs
+title: Send and receive push notifications in the Power Automate mobile app for Android
-description: Learn how to send and receive push notifications in the Power Automate mobile app for Android.
+description: Learn how to send and receive push notifications in the Microsoft Power Automate mobile app for Android.
 services: ''
 suite: flow
 documentationcenter: na